 Peugeot e-2008 interior & comfort

-On the downside, the front seats could be more supportive and visibility to the rear three-quarters is a little restricted, while the small steering wheel and dash-top mounted dials can make it awkward for some drivers to find a natural-feeling driving position that gives a clear view of the speedometer.
+On the downside, the front seats could be more supportive and visibility to the rear three-quarters is a little restricted, while the small steering wheel and dash-top dials can make it awkward for some drivers to find a natural-feeling driving position that gives a clear view of the speedometer.

 Peugeot e-2008 dashboard